ilyastartsdata/databases-sql-and-nosql/final_project/final_project_en/README.md

-`user_id` BIGINT NOT NULL                         // id, which is linked to the users table `name` VARCHAR(100) NOT NULL                      // Name of the product `summary` TINYTEXT NULL                           // Small product description `price` FLOAT NOT NULL DEFAULT 0                  // Price of goods `discount` FLOAT NOT NULL                         // Discount `quantity` SMALLINT(6) NOT NULL DEFAULT 0         // Quantity `created_at` DATETIME DEFAULT NOW()               // Timestamp of creation of a product position `updated_at` DATETIME ON UPDATE CURRENT_TIMESTAMP // Timestamp of change in commodity position `content` TEXT NULL DEFAULT NULL                  // Retaining additional information about the product `review_id` BIGINT NOT NULL                       // id, which is linked to the review table `brand_id` BIGINT NOT NULL                        // id, which is linked to the brand table
+`user_id` BIGINT NOT NULL                         // id, which is linked to the users table `name` VARCHAR(100) NOT NULL                      // Name of the product `summary` TINYTEXT NULL                           // Small product description `price` FLOAT NOT NULL DEFAULT 0                  // Price of product `discount` FLOAT NOT NULL                         // Discount `quantity` SMALLINT(6) NOT NULL DEFAULT 0         // Quantity `created_at` DATETIME DEFAULT NOW()               // Timestamp of creation of a product position `updated_at` DATETIME ON UPDATE CURRENT_TIMESTAMP // Timestamp of change in product position `content` TEXT NULL DEFAULT NULL                  // Retaining additional information about the product `review_id` BIGINT NOT NULL                       // id, which is linked to the review table `brand_id` BIGINT NOT NULL                        // id, which is linked to the brand table